 Great question, and a totally fair one.
 So, a little about me:

-In 2002 I earned my MSJ (that’s Master’s of Science in Journalism) in magazine publishing from the Medill School of Journalism at Northwestern and began working in 2005 for a publishing company in Portland, Oregon.
+In 2002 I earned my MSJ (Master’s of Science in Journalism) in magazine publishing from the Medill School of Journalism at Northwestern and began working in 2005 for a publishing company in Portland, Oregon.

 I started blogging in 2010 to stay in touch with writing, and I met some incredibly talented and interesting people along the way.
 When someone asked if I do any freelance editing, I realized that person had given me the answer to my desire to work but stay at home with my kids.
 So in 2011, I became a freelancer and have since edited and written for a variety of publications as well as taking on stand-alone projects.
 My career has run the gamut from health care to home improvement to Hindi films!